broadinstitute/warp/pipelines/skylab/optimus/Optimus.changelog.md

+# 4.2.6
+2021-07-19 (Date of Last Commit)

+* Updated LoomUtils SmartSeq2LoomOutput task to wrap input_name in quotes

 # 4.2.5

-2021-07-19 (Date of Last Commit)
+2021-05-24 (Date of Last Commit)

 * Updated Picard task to support single nucleus SS2.
 Changes do not affect Optimus
 * We also updated STAR to 2.7.9a
-* Updated LoomUtils SmartSeq2LoomOutput task to wrap input_name in quotes

 # 4.2.4